devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

-# Code Assessment of the POOLSEA Smart Contracts on Pulsechain
+# Code Assessment of Lido Smart Contracts on Pulsechain

 ```
 November 14, 2024